 In the year 2154, the very wealthy live on a man-made space station while the rest of the population resides on a ruined Earth.
 A man takes on a mission that could bring equality to the polarized worlds.

 As a war between humankind and monstrous sea creatures wages on, a former pilot and a trainee are paired up to drive a seemingly obsolete special weapon in a desperate effort to save the world from the apocalypse.

 Time travel has not yet been invented.
 But thirty years from now, it will have been.
-It will be instantly outlawed, used only in secret by only the largest criminal organizations.
+It will be instantly outlawed, used only in secret by the largest criminal organizations.
 It's nearly impossible to dispose of a body in the future...
 I'm told.
 Tagging techniques, whatnot.
-So when these criminal organizations in the future need someone gone, they use specialized assassins in our present called "Loopers."
-And so, my employers in the future nab the target, they zap them back to...
+So when these criminal organizations in the future need someone gone, they use specialized assassins in our present called "loopers."
+And so, my employers in the future nab the target, they zap him back to me, ...